-In most ways, I'm your pretty standard secular atheist, but I'm not technically a materialist... more on that at my website
+In most ways, I'm your pretty standard secular atheist, but I'm not technically a materialist... it doesn't make much difference to anything, but if you enjoy discussing metaphysics then send me a message.

 In my spare time I enjoy a lot of different things.
 I enjoy camping, LAN parties, board games, roleplay-games, wargames as well as the usual nightclubs and parties.
 My facebook feed is populated mostly with news articles and opinion pieces that I've posted to prompt discussion.